dcos/demos/1.8/sensoranalytics/README.md

 ![The route and metrics data set in a Minio bucket](img/static-data-minio.png)

-Now that we've set up the data services we can move on to the state-less custom services that interact with the stream data source and take care of the play-out, respectively.
+Now that we've set up the data services we can move on to the stateless custom services that interact with the stream data source and take care of the play-out, respectively.

 ### Custom services

-The two state-less custom services, written in Go, are the traffic fetcher and the mapping agent, deployed as Marathon services.
+The two stateless custom services, written in Go, are the traffic fetcher and the mapping agent, deployed as Marathon services.

 A prerequisite for the install script to work is that three environment variables